axtk/react-store/README.md

 # @axtk/react-store

-*Compact shared-state management in vanilla React*
+*Compact shared-state management in React*

+Taking inspiration from the easiness of using local state with the `useState` hook.

 ## Zero-config setup